ryan-mcclue/musings/ble-embedded.md

 full-duplex can still be serial, requiring at least two wires serial (synchronous with clock data; asynchronous) + parallel

+BUTTON BOX 3D PRINT:
+* print out small test part with holes to test if button/screw/etc. inserts fit correctly
+* consider leaving holes in 3D scaffolding for making wiring easier
+* for stylistic finish, can print a separate plate with different resin and attach with hot glue
+* will have a bottom plate to account for wiring (have threaded inserts (male-to-female) to account for box moving about when pressing a button)
+1. solder wires to buttons
+2. solder wires to mcu
+3. secure mcu

 no heap allocation, just use statically allocated pools: https://mcuoneclipse.com/2022/11/06/how-to-make-sure-no-dynamic-memory-is-used/?mc_cid=26981ac7f4&mc_eid=UNIQID